Read about how to spend 3 Days In Montenegro – Places to visit in Montenegro and read this beautiful Montenegro travel guide.

 Day 1: Bay of Kotor | 3 Days In Montenegro – Places to visit in Montenegro

-Arriving from Croatia the cities along the Bay of Kotor are the logical first stop on this adventure.
-There are a few towns and villages to stop at and explore along the way that will start the Montenegro adventures off with a bang.
+Arriving from Croatia, the cities along the Bay of Kotor are the logical first stop on this adventure.
+There are a few towns and villages to stop at and explore along the way that will start Montenegro’s adventures off with a bang.

 The first town you will come across after passing the Montenegrin border is Herceg Novi.
-This little town is the perfect first stop to get a taste of a remarkably untouched and authentic city in Montenegro.
-The town of Herceg Novi is one of the less frequented spots for tourists due to its smaller size.
-However, it holds all the same beauty and excitement of the others.
+This little town is the perfect first stop to get a taste of a remarkably new and authentic city in Montenegro.
+The town of Herceg Novi is one of the less frequented tourist spots due to its smaller size.
+However, it holds all the same beauty and excitement as the others.

 There are tons to do in Herceg Novi.
-Some options include going to a beach, walking the promenade, or going for a hike.
-Moreover, Herceg Novi has some stunning scenery, due to the vivid blue waters the city is constructed beside and the mountains in the background.
+Some options include going to a beach, walking the promenade, or hiking.
+Moreover, Herceg Novi has some stunning scenery due to the vivid blue waters the city is constructed beside and the mountains in the background.

-After Herceg Novi, the next notable stop is in Perast.
-Perast is a tiny village located along the Bay that has a charm like no other.
+After Herceg Novi, the following notable stop is in Perast.
+Perast is a tiny village along the Bay with a charm like no other.
 The town is all white stone buildings and stone walkways.
 The best things to do here are swimming, taking a trip to the museum, wandering the streets, or drinking in a cafe with locals.

 Our Lady of the Rocks

 Kotor is the most popular and touristy location in Montenegro.
 Throughout the summer cruise ships come to this city to explore its beauty.
-The main attraction of Kotor is the Old Town, which is a UNESCO World Heritage Site full of stunning architecture, old churches, and local shops.
-More so, there is a famous hike up the mountain that offers stunning panoramic views of the Bay.
+The main attraction of Kotor is the Old Town, a UNESCO World Heritage Site full of stunning architecture, old churches, and local shops.
+More so, a famous hike up the mountain offers stunning panoramic views of the Bay.
 Hike 1350 steps to the top of Kotor’s city walls for enchanting views.

 Day 2: Coastal Towns | 3 Days In Montenegro – Places to visit in Montenegro

-From the Bay of Kotor, there are a few coastal towns that are quite popular and unique, and day two is for exploring them.
+From the Bay of Kotor, a few coastal towns are quite popular and unique, and day two is for exploring them.

 Tivat is a unique city in Montenegro that is very different from all the others.
 This city was recently remodeled and arriving here feels like you’ve left Montenegro and teleported to Monaco.
-Tivat is a yacht port that is home to some of the most beautiful and grandest yachts in the world.
+Tivat is a yacht port home to some of the world’s most beautiful and grandest yachts.

 Despite its upscale environment, there is a ton to do in Tivat that doesn’t require a big budget.
-Some options include spending the morning at Porto Montenegro pool club, walking along the new promenade or admiring the yachts.
+Some options include spending the morning at the Porto Montenegro pool club, walking along the new promenade, or admiring the yachts.

 - Click here to book your perfect hotel stay with view in Tivat.